-Have you ever eaten anything that tastes sweet and then the more you bite into it, it becomes bitter and tangy?
+Have you ever eaten anything that tasted sweet and then the more you bit into it, it became bitter and tangy?
 I just described my emotions for Love and Fortune.
-Love and marriage is a happy ending for most women.
+Love and marriage are happy endings for most women.
 But some are just unlucky–meeting the wrong guy at the right time, and meeting the right guy at the wrong time.
-The maternal clock is always ticking for us women.
-Women have one shot at finding happiness and many of us never find it.
-Oh the pain of having a period in life (no kidding sometimes it hurts that we need to take medicine)!
+The maternal clock is always ticking.
+Women have one shot at finding “happiness” and sadly some may never achieve it at all.
+Oh, the pain of having a period in life!
+Sometimes, it hurts so much that we need to take painkillers.

-If this show sounds all doom and gloom, far from it, it’s a sweet little horrifying show that would make any normal woman cringe but laugh because she is so shocked at the situation that her eyes would be glued to the screen.
-The show is about a 30 year-old woman who is conflicted with societal expectations (e.g. getting married, having children, being successful) and who happens to fall in love with a 15 year-old boy.
+If this show sounds all doom and gloom, far from it.
+It’s a sweet little show that made me laugh more than cry.
+All thanks to the great cinematography shots, my eyes were glued to the screen.
+It’s a show about a woman in her 30s who is conflicted with societal expectations (i.e., getting married, having children, being successful) and who happens to fall in love with a 15-year-old boy.
+Yes, I said it, a 15-year-old boy.
 Now, I know what you are thinking–she is pedophile.
-She is gross, but let’s look at her situation with a magnifying glass–the details.
+She is gross, but let’s look at her situation with a magnifying glass–the detail.

 Wako Taira, the protagonist, is aware of her age.
 Like any normal woman, she wants to get married, but her relationship with her boyfriend of three years is in limbo.
 The romance is not there.
 He looks down on her, constantly nagging her to quit her part-time job at the cinema and find a real job.
 She does all the housework.
 He comes home late drunk wanting to have sex–but never returning the favor when she wants it.
-So what happens to a neglected woman?
-She finds love and hope elsewhere, and that’s where Yumeaki Iko (the high-school boy) comes in.
-Can you say no to a rare opportunity, especially when the person has the same interests and hobby?
-She found her other half, who is literally half her age!
+So, what happens to a neglected woman?
+She finds love and hope elsewhere, and that’s where Yumeaki Iko (the high-school boy) comes into the picture.
+She strikes gold when she learns that he shares the same love for cinema as her.
+Finally, she found someone who understood her and her passion!
+But unfortunately, he is literally half her age!
+This series really do question patriarchal society and gender inequality with seriousness and humor.
 If men can fall in love with younger women, why can’t women fall in love with younger men?
-Take that equal gender rights, patriarchal society (I’m just echoing the film’s message)!